AseptSoft Core Documentation

 2. Open the process and navigate to the first step (e.g., "Pre-Rinse")

-3. Hover over the first valve — the popup shows its state is "Open" with the green FLOW badge.
+3. Hover over the first item — the popup shows its state is "Open" with the green FLOW badge.
 The steps timeline shows it stays Open for the first three steps, then Closed for "Drain"

-4. Notice an issue — valve V-103 should be at 50% during "Final Rinse", not 100%.
+4. Notice an issue — V-103 should be at 50% during "Final Rinse", not 100%.
 Click the "Final Rinse" cell in the steps timeline, then click the percentual state button and drag the slider to 50%

 💊 Pharma Example: Verifying a Steam-In-Place Sequence